tomaz-f/pyPainter/README.md

 # pyPainter
-This app is build using pygame framework.
+This app is build using pygame library.

 It's a simple painter.

-Open the terminal and copy this command
+To run in windows, open the terminal and run this command:

 python main.py

+On linux run:

+python3 main.py